 For this reason we've spend a lot of time on research - and a lot more research and testing is still to come.

-At this stage we can't share a whole lot of details, but so far the research - and help from our great partners - has been turned into seven different design trails.
+Full size mock-up At this stage we can't share a whole lot of details, but so far the research - and help from our great partners - has been turned into seven different design trails.
 We recently had our first workshop with students, nurses, doctors and builders to discuss the potential of each design concept.

 Besides the hard-requirements, we talked about accessibility, how the design affect the view from the bed and so on at the workshop.